search-rug/doc-as-code-single-case-experiment/README.md

 Steps:

 1. Create on your Gitlab (https://www.gitlab.com) two public repositories for the documents you will be working on during this exercise (from now on, document A and document B).
-To do so, fork [this template repository](https://gitlab.com/hcadavid/document-repository-template) twice, changing both repositories names to something you would use for an ICD document.
+To do so, fork [this template repository](https://gitlab.com/hcadavid/document-repository-template) twice, changing both repositories' names to something you would use for an ICD document.
 Keep in mind that these forks now include (1) a basic index.adoc document to work on, and (2) a .gitlab-ci.yml file (Gitlab's CI configuration file) already configured to fire a job -upon a document update- with the tooling required to integrate the repository in the proposed documentation pipeline.

-2. The aforemientioned tooling requires authorization before they can interact with the documentation management system.
+2. The aforementioned tooling requires authorization before they can interact with the documentation management system.
 To do so, first enable the "Protected Tags" to the ones with the pattern v* (allowing developers and maintainers to create them).
 Then set the variable BACKEND_CREDENTIALS (with the values sent to you by email), with the flags 'Protect variable' and 'Mask variable' enabled.

 ![](protected_tag.png)

 ![](add_variable.gif)

-2. Add some content to the document A by cloning it in your computer and adding some content to them (so you can tell one from the other) using a local Asciidoc editor like [AsciidoctorFX](https://asciidocfx.com/), and commiting/pushing the changes to the repository afterwards.
+2. Add some content to the document A by cloning it in your computer and adding some content to them (so you can tell one from the other) using a local Asciidoc editor like [AsciidoctorFX](https://asciidocfx.com/), and committing/pushing the changes to the repository afterward.
 Alternatively, you can do the above using Gitlab's web editor.

 3. Once you have committed and pushed the above changes, a CI/CD job should be launched on document A's repo.
 The compiled version of the document should be now be available in gitlab pages at <your_user_name>.gitlab.io/<repo_name>/stage.
 This 'staging' version of the document, which won't be considered as an official one, would be useful for reviews before posting an actual version of the document.